irsheep/ContainerBoilerplate/README.md

 ### entrypoint

 The container will look for scripts in **start.d** and **stop.d** and execute them in increasing numeric order depending if the container is starting or stopping.
+If the entrypoint script can't find run-parts installed on the container or the start and stop (.d direcories) in the specified path.
+Entrypoint will fall back to running _start.sh_ and _stop.sh_ or exit with error if no scripts are found.

 If a script in **start.d** directory runs an application that is required to remain running, _NodeJS_ for example, then store its PID in a file so it then can be referenced by a script in **stop.d**.